haveno-dex/haveno-docs/docs/the-project/payment_methods/Strike.md

 - Make an offer to buy XMR on the USD market.
 - Take an offer to buy XMR on the USD market.

 When the offer is confirmed Haveno will provide you with the XMR Sellers Strike details for you to complete the payment.
-You should send payment immediately and confirm you have done so in Haveno by clicking 'payment started'.
+You should send payment immediately and confirm you have done so in Haveno by clicking `Payment Send`.

 If you have the option to include a payment reference please leave it blank.
 If your bank requires one, please just use your name that matches your bank account.